 Mainly in Mississippi River and its larger tributaries.

-Fish, invertebrates and terrestial organisms washed into the water.
+Fish, invertebrates and terrestrial organisms washed into the water.

 State Records are not documented for non-game species.

-Eels spawn in the ocean, and females return to mature; however, the location where eels spawn has never been discovered, and eel eggs have never been sampled from the ocean.
+Eels spawn in the ocean, and females return to mature; where eels spawn has never been discovered, and eel eggs have never been sampled from the ocean.

-In Iowa, the American Eel inhabits the Mississippi River and its larger tributaries.
-Its presence has also been documented in the Missouri River.
-In the Mississippi River, the American eel is uncommon in the entire reach that borders Iowa.
-This fish is rather rare in collections, but does not appear to be on the verge of extirpation.
+In Iowa, the American Eel lives in the Mississippi River and its larger tributaries.
+It has also been documented in the Missouri River.
+In the Mississippi River, the American Eel is uncommon in the entire reach that borders Iowa.
+This fish is rare in collections, but does not appear to be on the edge of extirpation.

-The American Eel is not considered a threatened species in Iowa, but it is quite difficult to assess its population because it is difficult to capture with conventional sampling methods.
-Construction of the impassable flood control dams on the Des Moines, Iowa and Chariton Rivers have undoubtedly restricted migration in these drainages, but the impact on resident populations is unknown.
-Even though the eel is not abundant in its Iowa range, resident populations do not appear to be on the decline.
+The American Eel is not considered a threatened species in Iowa, but it is difficult to measure its population because it is hard to capture with conventional sampling methods.
+Construction of the impassable flood control dams on the Des Moines, Iowa and Chariton Rivers have restricted migration in these drainages, but the impact on resident populations is unknown.
+Even though the eel is not abundant in its Iowa range, resident populations do not appear to be declining.

-The eel prefers fairly deep, mud-bottomed waters, which probably accounts for the reason they are most often found in the larger rivers.
-Weight rarely exceeds a couple of pounds, but some individuals, especially if landlocked, may reach a maximum of 5 to 6 feet and weigh 10 to 15 pounds.
+The American Eel prefers fairly deep, mud-bottomed waters, which is why they are most often found in the larger rivers.
+It rarely weighs more than a couple of pounds, but some eels, especially if landlocked, may reach a maximum of 5- to 6-feet and weigh 10- to 15-pounds.

-Eels, because of their snake-like movements, are able to navigate in extremely shallow marshy areas.
-They are largely nocturnal feeders consuming mainly fish, invertebrates and terrestrial organisms that are washed into the water.
-As a nocturnal feeder, the American eel spends daytime hours in deep pools near logs, boulders, or other cover.
-Eels are carnivores and, contrary to earlier thinking, seek living prey rather than dead organic matter for food.
+Eels, because of their snake-like movements, can navigate in extremely shallow marshy areas.
+They eat mostly at night consuming mainly fish, invertebrates and terrestrial organisms that are washed into the water.
+As a night feeder, the American Eel spends their days in deep pools near logs, boulders or other cover.
+Eels are carnivores and seek living prey rather than dead organic matter for food.

-The spawning life cycle of the American Eel is endemic to this species.
-Eels are catadromous, which means they spawn in saltwater and mature in freshwater.
-The cycle begins with the female maturing in freshwater streams over a period lasting from 5 to 20 years.
+The spawning life cycle of the American Eel is common to this species.
+Eels spawn in saltwater and mature in freshwater.
+The cycle starts with the female maturing in freshwater streams over 5 to 20 years.
 Upon maturity they migrate downstream to the sea in autumn.
-Females are joined by the males, which have remained in the estuaries, never growing much more than 2 feet in length.
-The suspected area of spawning for all freshwater eels is in the southwestern North Atlantic Ocean east of the Bahamas and southwest of Bermuda in a region often referred to as the Sargasso Sea.
+Females are joined by the males, which have stayed in the estuaries, never growing much more than 2 feet long.
+The suspected area of spawning for all freshwater eels is in the southwestern North Atlantic Ocean east of the Bahamas and southwest of Bermuda in an area often referred to as the Sargasso Sea.

 After spawning, mature males and females have not been observed near spawning grounds and are presumed to die.
-Eggs of the eel have never been sampled in the ocean, but it has been estimated a single female may produce from 5 to 20 million eggs.
+Eel eggs have never been sampled in the ocean, but it has been estimated a single female may produce 5 to 20 million eggs.
 It takes at least a year of travel for the transparent, leaf-like eel larvae to reach freshwater streams along the coast of North America.
-Larval eels are called leptocephalus larvae and move via oceanic currents.
-Upon reaching the coast, these larvae metamorphose into 2 l/2 inch long worm-like transparent "glass eels" and begin ascending coastal streams to their eventual home to mature.
+Larval eels, called leptocephalus larvae, move by ocean currents.
+Upon reaching the coast, these larvae metamorphose into 2 l/2-inch long worm-like transparent "glass eels" and start climbing coastal streams to their eventual home to mature.

-Fishing for eel is unimportant in Iowa, and most of those caught are taken incidental to other species.
-The flesh of eel, while very rich, is said to be delicious.
-It is sometimes prepared by pan-frying but is more often smoked, pickled or jellied.
-Smoked eel is by far the most accepted and is considered a delicacy.
+Fishing for eel is unimportant in Iowa, and most caught are taken incidental to other species.
+The eel's flesh, while very rich, is said to be delicious.
+It is sometimes prepared by pan-frying, but is more often smoked, pickled or jellied.
+Smoked eel is the most accepted and is considered a delicacy.
 There is little demand for eels in this section of the country.